haoshisu/kanban-board/README.md

 ## Realtime and Offline Sync

-The production data path uses Supabase as the authoritative store and IndexedDB as an owner-scoped local replica.
+The production data path uses Supabase as the authoritative store and IndexedDB as a viewer-scoped local replica (partitioned by the current user, which may be a board's owner or one of its invited editors).
 Realtime events speed up propagation between active windows, while snapshot refreshes repair the gap between an initial query and subscription readiness and recover authoritative state after reconnecting.

 ### Remote change flow